-Homemade Gravlax Recipe
+Homemade Salmon Gravlax Recipe

-Published November 18, 2019.
+Published November 15, 2023.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Gravlax is fresh salmon cured in salt and herbs for 48 hours.
-The salt draws out the moisture making it almost like salmon jerky and safe to eat.
-Smoked salmon, on the other hand, is fresh salmon that has been brined or seasoned with herbs and seasonings that are then smoked, either cold or hot, for several hours.
-Both are completely different from each other in technique and flavor.
+The salt draws out the moisture, making it almost like salmon jerky and safe to eat.
+It’s different than Smoked salmon in that it’s fresh salmon that has been brined or seasoned with herbs and seasonings and is then smoked, either cold or hot, for several hours.

 Is It Safe to Eat?

 According to the FDA, gravlax is acceptable and safe for eating.
 When you’re curing the salmon in the salt solution, it’s done so in the refrigerator below 40°.
 Anything above that is when bacteria grow.
 The process pulls out all the moisture and liquid from the salmon, which can cause it to go bad in the first place.
-So, in the end, yes, it’s safe to eat!
+So, in the end, yes, it’s safe to eat.

 How to Make Gravlax